The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 We don't need military people at the CIA.

-The Democrats, some Republicans ringing their hands, oh no.
+Democrats, some Republicans wringing their hands.

 Do not believe that this White House is in total disarray.

-Do not believe this White House is disengaged, and don't believe that George Bush has given up any fight.
+And don't believe that George Bush has given up any fight.

-Don't believe that George Bush doesn't have some desire uh to to put these people in their place, and don't for a moment believe that George Bush still doesn't place as his number one priority the national security of this country.
+And don't for a moment believe that George Bush still doesn't place as his number one priority the national security of this country.

 You wait and see.

-But Democrat and now, you know, Democrats can hear me say this, and their staff can hear it, and their supporters, and uh they'll just think I'm you know off my rocker like they think I'm always off my rocker and so forth, and they just will not learn from their past mistakes.
+And now, you know, Democrats can hear me say this, and their staff can hear it, and their supporters, and they'll just think I'm, you know, off my rocker like they think I'm always off my rocker and so forth.

-They keep making them over and over again, and each time they make these mistakes, they make them bigger.
+And each time they make these mistakes, they make them bigger.

 And they make them in more profound ways.

-Uh, thanks for the call out there, Jim.
+Thanks for the call out there, Jim.

 I appreciate it.

-The audit bureau of um circulations, FAS-fax report that was released today reveals that circulation sank again this spring.
+The Audit Bureau of Circulations, FAS-FACS, report that was released today reveals that circulation sank again this spring, circulation at major metro newspapers declining dramatically.

 Gains were slight.